Euro 2020: Italy PM calls for final to be moved from London | DW | 21.06.2021

 The UK has seen a rise in coronavirus cases due to the spread of the delta variant, first identified in India.

-"I advocate that the final should not take place in a country in which the risk of infection is very big," Draghi said.
+"I advocate that the final should not take place in a country in which the risk of infection is very big," Draghi told reporters.

 Draghi made the comments in Berlin at a press conference in Berlin with German Chancellor Angela Merkel.